 The Writing Center provides assistance to students on academic writing assignments in all disciplines.
-Under the supervision of Karla Hayashi, tutors help students to work on critical thinking skills, discover and develop topics, generate information to support ideas, organize information, refine the style of a paper, and edit their own papers.
-Tutors can review a previously graded assignment to help students improve future performance.
+Under the supervision of the Writing Coordinator, tutors help students to work on critical thinking skills, discover and develop topics, generate information to support ideas, organize information, refine the style of a paper, and edit their own papers.
+Tutors can review a previously graded assignment (with instructor permission) to help students improve future performance.

 For More Information

-Please contact Karla Hayashi, firstname.lastname@example.org, for additional information on the Writing Intensive Program.
+Please contact Karla Hayashi, firstname.lastname@example.org, for additional information on the Writing Intensive Program and the Writing Center.